-For Helsinki Biennial 2023, screenings with live performance readings of the Golden Snail Opera will be staged in June and August 2023 at Helsinki Central Library Oodi.
+For Helsinki Biennial 2023, screenings with live performance readings of the Golden Snail Opera were staged in June and August 2023 at Helsinki Central Library Oodi.

 Yen-Ling, who is teaching anthropology in Taiwan, has a deep, historically rich, and familial connection to the land, and years of hands-on direct experience with rice farming that allowed for a unique set of observations from which the seeds of the project arose.
 Yen-Ling and Joelle both work long hours every day in the rice paddy: whether planting rice, weeding, trying to make scarecrows for the birds, unknowingly interacting with the paddy ghosts, collecting the daily influx of golden apple snails by hand, or eventually harvesting the rice.
 In addition, they are both part of a larger farming community of old and young, that combines generations of experience with rice, water, weather, offerings to the ghosts, snails and other creatures, with more modern experimental techniques.
 Anna, who has decades of experience investigating, practicing, theorizing and writing about different attunements to multispecies life, not only acted as the initial connector between us all but also catalyzed a unique collaboration.